-Edinburgh Fringe (30 July - 25 Aug) @ Underbelly
+Edinburgh Fringe debut (30 July - 25 Aug) @ Underbelly

 In absurdist comedy FURNITURE BOYS from writer-performer Emily Weitzman, boyfriends are armchairs, lampshades and futons.
 Hailed as "hilarious," "weirdly poignant," and "loopily, luminously charming," FURNITURE BOYS explores how furniture endures, but boyfriends – not so much.
 Blending theatre, comedy, clown, spoken word and furniture showroom, this one-woman show has been called "imaginative, thoughtful, playful, hilarious and relentlessly, infectiously joyous" (The Buzz).